 Local Lender vs Online Lender — Which Is Better for Central Texas Buyers?

-I'm Adam Styer, mortgage broker in Austin TX, NMLS #513013.
+I'm Adam Styer, correspondent lender in Austin TX, NMLS #513013.
 This is the question I hear from nearly every buyer who's done any research at all.
-You see Rocket Mortgage advertising a low rate on TV.
+Rocket Mortgage on TV.
 Your coworker says go with their credit union.
 Your realtor has a preferred lender.
 Everyone has an opinion.
 Here's mine — backed by 1,000+ closed loans.

 What Are the Advantages of an Online Mortgage Lender?